UT Data Processing Registertool

-The responsible owner of the registration must report the processing via the GDPR registration tool (notice that there is a manual to).
+The responsible owner of the registration must report the processing via the GDPR registration tool.

 If you are starting a new research project that uses personal data, you must record in the data processing register tool how you will process the data.
 You can use your data management plan as a source to describe how you expect to process the data and (if applicable) which agreements you have reached.

 In any graduation study involving personal data, the supervisor must inform the student of internal appointments and safe practices and indicate the GDPR (General Data Protection Regulation).
 The supervisor points out to the student what is expected of him / her when working with personal data.
 More information about this, such as the guidelines privacy rules and the poster Personal data research protocol’ is available at the UT Privacy website.